Here's a guide to the lodgings, campsites and permits you should nail down now for travel in 2017.

 © Beth Gauper

-In Chicago, the Blues Festival, June 6-9, draws more than half a million people.
+In Chicago, the free Blues Festival, June 9-11, draws more than half a million people, and two Old Town art fairs and Midsommerfest in the Andersonville neighborhood add to the total.

 This is the time to start looking for a lake resort for next year, though some resorts have last-minute cancellations.
 If possible, drop by resorts in person while traveling in the area this summer.